 What is Futures Literacy?

-UNESCO is one organisation that is pioneering a powerful change in why and how organisations and people are anticipating the future.
+UNESCO is one organisation that is pioneering a powerful This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More in why and how organisations and people are anticipating the future.
 Since 2012, it has been championing the concept of futures literacy, as a skillset that enables organisations to better understand the role that the future plays and develop the tools and methods to use the future to solve a particular challenge

 Riel Miller, Head of Futures Literacy at UNESCO, will give an introduction to Futures Literacy and how it applies to the future of cash.
 Riel is one of the world’s leading authorities on the theory and practice of using the future to change what people see and do.
-He is recognised as an innovative and globally experienced project initiator, designer and manager, and is widely published in academic journals and other media on a range of topics, including money.
-In 2002, Riel co-authored the OECD paper ‘The Future of Money’ and in 2006, he co-authored ‘The Future of Smart Payments’ with Guillaume Lepecq.
+He is recognised as an innovative and globally experienced project initiator, designer and manager, and is widely published in academic journals and other media on a range of topics, including From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More.
+In 2002, Riel co-authored the OECD See Banknote paper.
+More ‘The Future of Money’ and in 2006, he co-authored ‘The Future of Smart Payments’ with Guillaume Lepecq.
 The Future of Money still remains topical today; for instance, it describes Singapore’s bold move to introduce digital money that is universally accessible, clears in real-time, and allows for peer-to-peer transactions among all economic agents.

 The Future Maker’s Workshop